WBMS (AM): Former hosts

 One of the earliest personalities at WBET was Arthur "Doc" Jones.
-He was brought over from the former WBKA in 1952 and hosted the morning drive time slot (6-9AM) from that point through the mid-to-late 1970s.
+He was brought over from the former WBKA in 1952 and hosted the morning drive time slot from that point through the mid-to-late 1970s.
 After Jones, William "Bill" Hess took over the time slot and hosted until 1983.
 He is currently the program director at WMAL-FM in Washington, D.C.
-Charlie Bergeron hosted the morning show for 21 years (1983-2004).
+Charlie Bergeron hosted the morning show for 21 years (1983 to 2004).
 He was also WBET's program director, general manager and play-by-play announcer for high school sports during his time at the station.
 In 2004, frequent fill-in host Steve Mason became the successor to Bergeron, who is currently a freelance broadcaster and weekend sports anchor at WBZ in Boston.

 In January 2009, WXBR made changes to its traditional morning drive format, which featured two people; Mason and news director Kevin Tocci.
 Management cited tough economic times and decided go with a single personality.
 Tocci was asked to continue with live news updates, and also to fill the role of host.
 Mason was let go after 16 years at the station and is currently a personality on WPLM-FM in Plymouth.
 The show was renamed The Metro South Morning News with Kevin Tocci.
 Tocci also hosted a sports talk show on the station with Mark Littlefield on Saturday afternoons called KITB Sports Talk (KITB standing for "Krashing into the Bigfield").

 After Azure Media took over ownership of the station and took it off the air in August 2012, Tocci departed and joined WATD-FM as a news correspondent and talk show host.
 When the station returned to the air in March 2013, Peter Czymbor and Mike Paiva took over as hosts and the show was known as the Metro South Morning Show or PM in the AM until the switch to ethnic Haitian in July 2014.

 Jim Larkin was one of the longest-tenured personalities at WBET/WXBR.
-He hosted Sounds of the Emerald Isle, an Irish music and comedy show, Sunday afternoons from 1982-2012.
+He hosted Sounds of the Emerald Isle, an Irish music and comedy show, Sunday afternoons from 1982 to 2012.
 When Azure Media took over ownership of the station and took it off the air in August 2012, Larkin moved his show to WVBF in Middleborough Center.